jonidacarka/ACUME/ReadMe.md

     2) Follow the tutorial

-    From CMD go to your directory using CD (changes depending on pc/storage place etc) When inside the jonidas_project folder type :
+    From CMD go to your directory using CD (changes depending on pc/storage place etc) When inside the ACUME project folder type :

     python -m venv venv - only use this the first time (it creates a packaged virtual env) venv\Scripts\activate - This part activates the virtual env , so you dont have to install any tool directly in pc